rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 # Printing

 ## Overview
 In RhoMobile Suite 4.1, we introduced a simplified method for printing.
-In this release we are currently supporting printing to Zebra printers only (via WiFi and BlueTooth), but in subsequent releases we will be adding different printer types.
+In this release we are currently supporting printing to Zebra printers only (via WiFi and Bluetooth
+  ), but in subsequent releases we will be adding different printer types.

 ## Enabling the APIs
 In the [API reference](apisummary), you will see two new APIs: [Printing](../api/printing) and [PrintingZebra](../api/printingzebra).
 The `Printing` API is a parent class that is defined to easily define common class attributes that specific printer type APIs like [PrintingZebra](../api/printingzebra) will inherit.
 To enable this functionality in your application, your must include both of these extensions in you build.yml